msteffan/fundamentals/05_a_fleeting_glimpse/01_guide_movies.md

 gem 'httparty'
 ```

+Save your Gemfile.

-This tells our web application that it needs to use a tool called `httparty`.
+The line you added tells our web application that it needs to use a tool called `httparty`.
 For this to work, we must also install `httparty`.
 Do this by running the
 following command in your terminal.